bookofproofs/bookofproofs.github.io/_sources/history/20th-century/fomin.md

 title: Fomin, Sergei Vasilovich
 born: 1917
 died: 1975
-keywords: Sergei Fomin, mathematics, topology, dynamical systems, mathematical biology, Lenin Prize, Functions Analysis
+keywords: sergei fomin,fomin
-description: Sergei Fomin, a renowned Russian mathematician, received the Lenin Prize for contributions to topology, dynamical systems and mathematical biology, including the theory of Functions Analysis.
+description: Sergei Fomin was a Russian mathematician who worked in topology and also in dynamical systems and mathematical biology.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---